jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

   `on_output` must call with its results (see _Generators_ in [MAIN](MAIN.md) for details).

 - `nil`: same as `raw`, but does not receive error output.
-Instead, error output will cause the generator to throw an error, unless `suppress_errors` is also enabled (see below).
+Instead, any output to `stderr` will cause the generator to throw an error, unless `ignore_stderr` is also enabled (see below).

 - `"line"`: splits generator output into lines and calls `on_output(line, params)` once for each line, where `line` is a string.